During Cervical Disk Surgery

 Through the back: posterior approach

-Your surgeon will make an incision (about 2 to 4 inches long) in the middle of the back of your neck.
+Your surgeon will make an incision (about 2 to 4 inches long) in the middle or next to the middle of the back of your neck.
 Then he or she may remove bone to reach the problem area.
 The surgeon then removes the damaged portion of the disk.

 To reach the disk from the back, your surgeon may enlarge the foramina or remove a portion of the lamina.
 To help relieve pressure on the nerves or spinal cord, bone spurs may also be removed.
 The location and amount of bone removed depend on the type of problem you have.